conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 #### Alert history

-The alert details page now displays information about the history of alerts' healthy/firing status, and warnings about failed notification delivery.
+In the alert details page you now can also see the history of an alert's status, and notifications which may have failed to send.
+Find out [more about alerts](/platform/navigation/settings/alerts).
-Read [the alerting section of our documentation](/platform/navigation/settings/alerts) for more information.

 ![Alert details page.
 The left-hand side lists alert properties like name and description.
 The right-hand side displays a heatmap-style chart with red and grey squares indicating alert health and a table below listing recent alert notifications.](/images/changelog/platform/v32/alert-details.png)